Free Application for Federal Student Aid (FAFSA) Information

 some state) financial aid, including student loans.

-Priority Deadline - Most need-based aid is awarded on a first-come, first-served basis, so the sooner
+Priority Deadline for 2025-2026 - February 1, 2025.
+After that, need-based aid will be awarded on a first-come, first-served basis.

 FSA ID - Student

-know the ID and password and nothing further needed.
+know the ID and password.

 FSA ID - Contributor